 #4 – Bird Dog

-I am going to get Donnalee to go into a 4 point position.
-Hands are underneath the shoulders, knees are underneath the hips.
-I am going to bring her knees up a little bit more.
-Rest of her body is in good alignment.
-She’s looking down on the floor.
-And then she is going to tighten up her abdominal area.
-She is going to reach forward with one arm and then reach back with the opposite leg.
-Good straight alignment, holding for two to five seconds and then coming back down.
-Relaxing that abdominal area and then switching sides.
+Move into a 4 point position with your hands underneath your shoulders, and your knees underneath your hips.
+Tighten up your abdominal area.
+Reach forward with one arm and reach back with the opposite leg.
+Maintain good alignment, hold for two to five seconds and then lower back down.
+Relax that abdominal area and then switch sides.

 Rick Kaselj, MS.